401-python-joseph-zabaleta/401-python-data-structures-and-algorithms/challenges/array_reverse/README.md

 ## Approach & Effciency
 Still learning about the Big O Notation.
 In this challenge I am not really sure what Big O is really about but I utilized only one loop.
-I only ever needed to touch each index once and the list was mutated in place.
+I only ever needed to touch each index once and the list was mutated in place..

 ## Solution